 This project is part of the Piedmont Improvement Program – a series of improvements between Raleigh and Charlotte to increase railroad capacity, efficiency and safety.

-The project also involves constructing new railroad bridges over Hamby Creek and Abbotts Creek and improving a railroad bridge over Rich Fork Creek.
+The construction work – which started in August 2013 and was completed in October 2016 – added a 4-mile second main track and built new railroad bridges over Hamby Creek tributary and Abbotts Creek and improved a railroad bridge over Rich Fork Creek.

 - Currently, no recent news releases.

 * Future dates are preliminary and subject to change

 Dale L. Swicegood, P.E.

 Resources for Local Property Owners